anf-tony/jenkins/README.md

-# jenkins
+# Stylings for Jenkins
-jenkins-css

-This is here cause Git Hub told me to do it...
+This is the styles for the QA box of Jenkins.
+Bright colors to show you are not on the PROD box.